mayhz/urban_attractors/README.md

-Urban attractors: Detecting regions attractions in cities This repo provides the full datasets used in detecting urban attractors in Riyadh city.
+Urban attractors: Detecting regions attractions in cities. \newline This repo provides the full datasets used in detecting urban attractors in Riyadh city.

 The data directory includes the following data sets: